dhvenigalla/Getting_Cleaning_Data_Project/README.md

      7. In X data set, keep only the features selected in features (only mean and std variables).
      8. Merge Y dataset with activity by Activity_id.
      9. Merge all datasets(X, Y and Subject) to one dataset table.
-     10. Write the dataset to a CSV file to your local directory.
+     10. Write the dataset to a txt file to your local directory.
-     11. Average of each variable for each activity and each subject is calculated and dataset is written to CSV file in local                  directory.
+     11. Average of each variable for each activity and each subject is calculated and dataset is written to txt file in local                  directory.